Éder Mauro: Political career

 A member of the parliamentary front known as "Bancada da bala", Mauro is well known in the Brazilian Chamber of Deputies for advocating loosing of gun laws and advocating the right to bear arms.
-The deputy is also part of the Evangelical Caucus of the National Congress and is part of the allied base of the current president Jair Bolsonaro, however during the 2018 state elections in the state of Pará Mauro defended the PSD's position of integrating the support base of the then candidate Helder Barbalho, affiliated to the opposing Brazilian Democratic Movement.
+The deputy is also part of the Evangelical Caucus of the National Congress and is part of the allied base of the former president Jair Bolsonaro, however during the 2018 state elections in the state of Pará Mauro defended the PSD's position of integrating the support base of the then candidate Helder Barbalho, affiliated to the opposing Brazilian Democratic Movement.
 As a former police officer, Mauro is well known for his strong stance on crime and punishing criminals.

 Mauro ran for mayor of his hometown of Belém under the banner of the PSD party in 2016, but finished third with 128,549 votes (16.53% of the ballot) behind Zenaldo Coutinho and Edmilson Rodrigues.

 Mauro voted in favor of the impeachment motion of then-president Dilma Rousseff.
 Braga voted in favor of the 2017 Brazilian labor reform, and would vote in against opening a corruption investigation into Rousseff's successor Michel Temer.